AI-Native Marketing, SEO & GEO

 Architecture

 We think about this stack as technical surface plus narrative surface: crawlability, structured data, page design, content depth, supporting assets, prompt-facing discoverability, and funnel logic.
-When those layers are aligned, GEO, SEO, and conversion optimization stop competing with each other.
+When those layers line up, GEO, SEO, and conversion optimization stop stepping on each other.

 Implementation

-Implementation usually starts with the actual buyer journeys and query classes, then moves into site architecture, keyword mapping, content design, technical fixes, entity support, and visibility measurement across both classic and AI-driven surfaces.
-The work is scientific enough to be measured and creative enough to still require taste.
+Implementation usually starts with buyer journeys and query classes, then moves into site architecture, keyword mapping, content design, technical fixes, entity support, and visibility measurement across both classic and AI-driven surfaces.
+The work is measurable enough to stay honest and creative enough to still require taste.

 Evaluation / metrics